 Instructions

 - Melt the butter in a large Dutch oven over medium heat.
 Once melted, add in the garlic and sauté for 1 minute.
-Sprinkle in the flour and cook, stirring frequently, until the roux begins to turn golden-brown, about 3 minutes.3 tablespoons butter, 2 cloves garlic, 3 tablespoons all-purpose flour
+Sprinkle in the flour and cook, stirring frequently, until the roux begins to turn golden brown.3 tablespoons butter, 2 cloves garlic, 3 tablespoons all-purpose flour

-- Slowly pour in 3 cups of water, whisking continuously to break up any lumps that form.
+- Slowly pour in the water, whisking continuously to break up any lumps that form.
 Then, pour in the milk and whisk until smooth.
-Add the salt and allow the liquid to come to a gentle simmer.
-When the liquid starts simmering, reduce the heat to low and stir in the pasta.
-Cover the Dutch oven with the lid and cook pasta for 12-15 minutes, stirring occasionally to prevent sticking, until the pasta reaches al dente texture.
-Add more water, ¼ cup at a time, if the pasta begins to dry out too quickly.
-There should still be about ¼-⅓ of the liquid remaining in the pot when the pasta finishes cooking.3-4 cups water, 3 cups whole milk, 1 teaspoon kosher salt, 1 pound cavatappi or cellentani pasta
+Season with salt and allow the liquid to come to a gentle simmer.
+When the liquid starts simmering, reduce the heat to medium-low and stir in the pasta.
+Cover the Dutch oven with the lid and cook pasta for 10-15 minutes, stirring occasionally to prevent sticking.
+You want the pasta to be cooked al dente.4 cups water, 2 cups milk, 1 teaspoon kosher salt, 1 pound cavatappi pasta

-- When the pasta is cooked, turn off the heat.
-Stir in the dijon mustard and black pepper.
-Then, once the liquid is no longer simmering, fold in the cheese.
-Mix well until all of the cheese is melted and the pasta is well coated in the sauce.
-Enjoy!1 teaspoon dijon mustard, 1 teaspoon black pepper, 3 cups mild cheddar cheese, 3 cups sharp cheddar cheese, ½ cup parmesan cheese
+- When the pasta is al dente, remove the pot from the heat.
+Fold in the cheddar cheese, parmesan cheese, dijon mustard, and black pepper until all of the cheese has fully melted and the pasta is well coated in the sauce.
+Serve immediately.1 teaspoon dijon mustard, 1 teaspoon black pepper, 4 cups white cheddar cheese, ½ cup parmesan cheese

 Notes

-- Store leftovers in an airtight container in the refrigerator for 3-5 days or freeze for up to 6 months.
+- Storage: Store leftovers in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 6 months.

 Nutrition